(David stares towards computer screenplay, where there's a section labels, BLOG IDEA SUBJECTS, under which read this list:)

 It's a shame that Malick made such a great movie this late in his career, 'cause I think his later films would be more highly looked upon if he hadn't made this, but my God, this is such an epic masterpiece.
-This is probably the closest anybody's ever gonna come to making a movie about everything.
+This is probably the closest anybody's ever gonna come to making a movie about everything and succeeding.

 4. Almost Famous

 I actually do know some people who don't like this film; I cannot figure out why.

 5. Life of Pi